 In our next installment, we cover common transformer problems and how they can impact your home.

-Staying in tune and aware is important to help prevent issues and to maintain peace of mind.
-That’s why we developed the most significant advancement in electrical ‘awareness’ and fire safety for the home – and in aggregate, for the community.
+You’re like most people – prevention and awareness are key to your mission of protecting your family and home.
+That’s why we developed Ting: to provide you a simple way to employ the most significant advancement in electrical ‘awareness’ and fire safety for the home.
 It’s like having an electrician watching over your home 24×7.